vipulnaik/diet-exercise-health/best-practices/best-practices-around-abdominal-discomfort.md

 ### Temporary eliminations

+NOTE: These are later-stage eliminations that have some overlap with the preventive eliminations mentioned in an earlier section.
+The focus here is on foods that I regularly consume.

 Try temporary eliminations of these foods.
 Temporary eliminations should be for at least 2 days (preferably at least 3 days) but should not be continued more than a week without a diet review: